rackspace/runway/src/runway/templates/k8s-tf-repo/README.md

 * Consolidated configuration for each environment in runway.yml
     * Environments in this context correlate with separate k8s clusters (e.g. a dev & prod cluster)
 * Per-environment kubectl version management
-    * Because each k8s environment has a `.kubectl-version` file, kubectl does not need to be installed (runway will handle downloading and executing the appropriate version for the environment)
+    * Because each k8s environment has a `.kubectl-version` file, kubectl does not need to be installed (Runway will handle downloading and executing the appropriate version for the environment)
 * IAM Role enabled Service Account (IRSA) usage
 * kustomize-templated k8s configurations
     * Runway uses the kustomize base/overlays directory structure to apply per-environment k8s configurations